freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/understand-ordered-and-unordered-list-question-a.md

 ## --assignment--

-Watch the first three minutes of Kevin Powell's video on Orderd and Unorderd lists above.
+Watch the first three minutes of Kevin Powell's video on Ordered and Unordered lists above.

 ---